weluse/hyperagent/README.md

 ## API

-### Hyperagent#href()
+### Hyperagent#url()

 Returns the URL of where the resource was or is about to be fetched from.
 This value is always an absolute URL in contrast to the value of `links.self.href`.

 ## FAQ